 - Trees harvested from the building site were milled place, saving energy expenses of transport.
 Their wood was used for finishing work.
 Unmilled wood was shredded and used for erosion control and ground cover.

-- Trex material will be used for the exterior walkways.
-Trex is made of recycled plastic grocery bags, stretch film, reclaimed wood and sawdust.
+- Exterior walkways are constructed of Trex, which is made of recycled plastic grocery bags and stretch film, reclaimed wood, and sawdust.

-- A compressed natural gas (CNG) pump will be located behind the building.
-SNC and UC Davis staffs plan to use CNG vehicles to promote environmental stewardship.
+- A compressed natural gas (CNG) pump is located behind the building to support the use of CNG vehicles to promote environmental stewardship.

 - The building’s structural concrete contains fly ash, a by-product of coal combustion, converting that waste into a resource.

 - Rain and melted snow are captured, sterilized by ultraviolet rays from the sun and stored for use in the building’s toilets.

 - 875 photovoltaic solar panels cover a section of the roof and generate much of the electricity used in the building.